Photo Stories

 The Journey Along The Great Ocean Road

-It was around 7:15 AM when we started off from Melbourne.
-Our driver-cum-guide told us briefly about the journey, how much time it would take, and where we’d be stopping on the way.
-Our first stop was the coastal town of Anglesea, for morning tea with a view.
+We started from Melbourne at around 7:15 AM.
+Our driver-cum-guide briefly told us about the journey, how long it would take, and where we’d be stopping on the way.
+Our first stop was the coastal town of Anglesea for morning tea with a view.

-As we continued with the journey, the highway swooped past beaches, and hugged the cliffs and green gullies that lead to Lorne – a beautiful coastal town with a laidback vibe, which undoubtedly is a paradise for surfers.
-While we were hoping to take a walk down the sandy stretch, the sky was suddenly covered with clouds and it started to drizzle.
-Holding on to the wish, we got back to the bus and moved ahead to Apollo Bay.
+As we continued on the journey, the highway swooped past beaches and hugged the cliffs and green gullies that lead to Lorne—a beautiful coastal town with a laidback vibe that is undoubtedly a paradise for surfers.
+While we were hoping to take a walk down the sandy stretch, the sky suddenly became covered with clouds, and it started to drizzle.
+Holding on to the wish, we got back on the bus and moved ahead to Apollo Bay.

 The Great Ocean Road